SolidStateGroup/react-native-android-keystore/README.md

 ### React Native Android Keystore
-Prepare a react-native app for release on Android
+Prepare a React Native app for release on Android

 Generates a release keystore, updates your local gradle configuration and finally updates the app's gradle config.